syxanash/vssu.pl/README.md

 ##Description

-vssu.pl allows you to make a screenshot of your system and upload it automatically on imgur.com using their API service.
+vssu.pl allows you to make a screenshot of your system and upload it automatically on imageshack.com using their API service.
 This script uses also zenity for getting various data from the user.
 It requires also the tool scrot in order to catch the screenshot of your system.
-Remember that you can also specify your own API key of imgur.com simply by passing it as an ARGV parameter to --apikey.
+Remember that you can also specify your own API key of imageshack.com simply by passing it as an ARGV parameter to --apikey.

 ##Installation

-This script obviously requires the tools scrot and zenity, which can be easily installed (if you're on a Debian-like distro), by the following command:
+This script obviously requires the tools **scrot** and **zenity**, which can be easily installed (if you're on a Debian-like distro), by the following command:

 ```sh